ylc395/zodify/README.md

 - `--out-dir <path>`: **Required**. the directory for generated zod schema files. ** Caution: this directory will be emptied every time zodify works**
 - `--pattern`: Optional.
 A regex string for filter files which were found by zodify.
 For example: `--pattern ^src/models` let zodify find schema types under `src/models`.
 - `--tag`: Optional.
 The tag string used in comment.
 Default: 'schema'
+- `--name-style`: Optional.
+The naming style you want to use for zod schemas

+use `zodify --help` to see details.

 ## TypeScript & Zod features & Limitations